Parallel-in-Time/parallel-in-time.github.io/_events_upcoming/2018-05-03-8th-pint-workshop.md

  - Dr Jemma Shipton, Imperial College London
  - Dr Oliver Rain, Robert Bosch GmbH

-Please contact the organizers if you would like to attend!
-We will then arrange for a formal invite being sent to you.
+**Please contact the organizers if you would like to attend!** We will then arrange for a formal invite being sent to you.

+Note that there is [travel funding for PhD students](http://parallel-in-time.org/events/travel_grants.html) available.
+Please send your completed application to the Scientific Committee at pint-sc[AT]googlegroups.com for consideration.
+To receive full consideration, applications have to be received by 1 March 2019.